crcn/mojojs.com/content/docs/1 Guides/1 Structuring your application.article.md

 #### unit tests

-It's easier to keep tests along side the file your testing.
+It's easier to keep tests alongside the file you're testing.
 For example:

 ```
 application/